 Hygiene and cleanliness

-Proper hygiene protocol should be followed in the kitchen to avoid cross contamination and spreading of foodborne illnesses.
-Having different cutting boards and aprons for different ingredients should be standard practice.
-Uniforms and tablecloths should be cleaned after every use.
-There should be separate preparation areas and freezers for different ingredients, like produce and meats, cooked and raw.
-Proper tools should be provided to staff for preparing the food and for cleaning.
-An example would be having knives sharpened on a regular basis and providing mops to staff.
-Fume removal hoods are to be cleaned on a regular basis by certified professionals.
+An example would be having knives sharpened regularly and providing mops to staff.
+Fume removal hoods are to be routinely cleaned by certified professionals.
 Schedules can depend on the volume of customers and appliances used, ranging from monthly to yearly.
-Appliances, utensils, bathrooms and floors should all be cleaned daily.
-Trash should be taken out and worn out items should be replaced.
-Operating at peak efficiency requires the right tools and proper hygiene. .
+Clean all appliances, utensils, bathrooms and floors daily.
+Remove all trash, and replace worn-out items in time.
+Operating at peak efficiency requires the right tools and proper hygiene.

 Property and Liability Insurance